plokhotnyuk/jsoniter-scala/README.md

 scalaOptions += "-Xmacro-settings:print-codecs"
 ```

-For more features & examples, please, check out
+For more use cases & examples, please, check out
 [JsonCodecMakerSpec](https://github.com/plokhotnyuk/jsoniter-scala/blob/master/macros/src/test/scala/com/github/plokhotnyuk/jsoniter_scala/macros/JsonCodecMakerSpec.scala)

 ## How to develop

 Feel free to ask questions in [chat](https://gitter.im/plokhotnyuk/jsoniter-scala), open issues, or contribute by
-creating pull requests (fixes and improvements of docs, code/tests are highly appreciated)
+creating pull requests (fixes and improvements of docs, code and tests are highly appreciated)

 ### Run tests and check coverage